capsncode/capsncode/README.md

 - Meta trends and hero selection patterns

 #### Technologies Used
-- Python for statistical analysis
-- Tableau for interactive visualizations
+- Looker for interactive visualizations
-- Excel for data cleaning and preliminary analysis
+- Google Spreadsheets for data cleaning and preliminary analysis

 </details>